Oxylabs Web Scraping MCP server

 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"

-1. Use this configuration:
+1. Use the following configuration:

 {